RonnyKorneli/RonnyKorneli/README.md

-- 🔭 I’m currently working on The final Project for my fullstack developer training at the DCI
+- 🔭 I’m currently working on The final Project for my fullstack developer training at the DCI.
+The Project is called Nest and its a paltfdorm where refugees can find housing for short and long periods.
 - 🌱 I’m currently learning all things of the internet
 - 📫 How to reach me: ronnykorneli@googlemail.com
 - 😄 Pronouns: He